Eunji-Elly-Lee/eunji-elly-lee.github.io/_posts/2022-04-10-python-project-pang-arcade.markdown

     screen.blit(ball_images[ball_img_idx], (ball_pos_x, ball_pos_y))
 ```

-We will handle events when the character and the ball touch and the ball and the weapon touch.
+We are going to the step that we handle events when the character and the ball touch and the ball and the weapon touch.
 First, update the position of the character and balls, and make the game end when they touch.
 We also update the position of the weapons and make the ball be divided when the weapon touches it.
 The smallest size ball will be removed, otherwise the two divided balls will bounce off in different directions.
 The weapon that touches the ball will be removed.
-The determination of contact is made using `colliderect` method.
+The determination of touching is made using `colliderect` method.

 ```python
 # variables for weapons and balls to be removed